 Candidates should realise that to perform in competitive exams such as SSC CPO, they should be good at both concepts and application.
 Rather than going through concepts from various sources, one should concentrate on a single resource for conceptual clarity.
 Once concepts are clear, practicing regularly is key to performing well in competitive exams like these.
 We have provided playlists of important concept lectures below.
 Candidates can take help of these lectures from Meritshine to strengthen their fundamentals for this exam.

 Our Free Resources (click on the links below for accessing the relevant content)

 Lectures for Descriptive Paper

 Our Paid Programs

-While we do not conduct a separate program for SSC CPO, our other paid courses such as IBPS PO and SBI PO are designed on similar lines and we recommend them to the aspirants for all such exams.
-Look out and register for these programs for a more intensive preparation.
+While we do not conduct a separate program for SSC CPO, our paid course for SSC CGL 2020 and SSC CGL Playlist are designed on similar lines and we recommend them to the aspirants for all SSC exams.
+Look out and register for this program for a more intensive preparation.